mattlawer/BButton/README.md

 2. Create via Storyboards
   * Drag a `UIButton` to your view
   * Set its class to `BButton`
 3. Be a badass [programming-motherfucker](http://programming-motherfucker.com) and read the fucking documentation.
-(Yes, there's documentation!
-[Seriously](http://www.nrcc.org/wp-content/uploads/2013/05/Moonwalk.gif)!)
 4. See the included demo project: `BButtonDemo.xcodeproj`
-5. See `FontAwesomeIcons.html` for list of icons
+5. See [FontAwesome](http://fontawesome.io) for list of icons

 ## Documentation